ianbossman8/js-tab/README.md

 # Clientside Tabs Challenge

-## Setup

-### Node

-Before you get going make sure you have installed Node.

-We recommend [nvm](https://github.com/creationix/nvm) for managing multiple versions of Node on one machine.

-### http-server

-To run the challenge on your localhost you'll need to install the dependency `http-server` globally:

-`npm install -g http-server`

-Once you've installed this you can run the command `npm run start` and open `http://localhost:8000` in your browser.

-## Instructions

 Thanks for your interest in applying for the role.
-We’d like you to complete a coding task to see your coding approach, learn how you structure a solution and see what kind of things you can do when allowed to be creative.
+We’d like you to complete a coding task to see your coding approach, learn how you structure a solution and see what you can do when allowed to be creative.

-We’ve set the deadline at two hours: we’re interested in how you would build a production-ready feature.
+We’ve set the deadline at **two hours**: we’re interested in how you would build a production-ready feature.
 Two hours may not be long enough to finish.
 Your code will be the starting point for a conversation about your choices, what you prioritised and any next-steps you’d take.
-Feel free to use comments or add a readme.
+Feel free to use comments and explain your main decisions in a README.

 ## The exercise